-In the summer of 2015, the Zoo presents “Expedition Dinosaur” sponsored by Sendik’s Food Markets as its special summer exhibit.
-Running May 23 through September 7, the exhibit will feature moving, and sometimes spitting, robotic, life-sized dinosaur models.
-Sound effects included!
+In the summer of 2016, the Zoo welcomes “BUGS!
+Larger than Life” sponsored by Sendik’s Food Markets as the special summer exhibit.
+Running May 28 through September 5, the exhibit will feature 13 animatronic bugs that swoop, flutter, crawl and even spray water!
 The exhibit is $2.50 per person.

-Recent Zoo undertakings include the completion of the first planning phase of a new 10-year Zoo Master Plan, which will address improvements in animal exhibits, visitor attractions and amenities, service facilities and operations.
-Strategies of the Master Plan were defined as refocusing the brand, strengthening the guest experience, increasing revenues, increasing operational efficiency, strengthening the animal collection core and focusing on conservation.
+Recent Zoo undertakings include the completion of the first planning phase of a new 20-year Zoo Master Plan, which will address improvements in animal exhibits, visitor attractions and amenities, service facilities and operations.
+Major upgrades also are slated for dining, merchandise sales, and additional service and infrastructure improvements.
+The plan serves as a guide for the Zoo for the next 20 years and beyond.

 It’s clear that the Milwaukee County Zoo is, and will continue to be, one of Wisconsin’s premiere attractions.
 With its renowned animal collection and special exhibitions, the Zoo offers visitors a course in education, conservation and enjoyment.